 While most strategies focus on the high winning bets, such as red and black, even and odd, or 1 through 18 or 18 through 36, the Flieger System focuses on the use of the dozens.
 While your winning chances may be less than the almost 50/50 of these outer bets, the pay-out rate with the dozens is higher; almost three times higher.

 Higher chances of winning with the Flieger System

-By making use of the dozens, you are technically making your chance of winning 12 out of 37; almost one third.
-This is why this strategy has a low losing rate.
+By making use of the dozens, you are technically making your chance of winning 12 out of 37; almost one-third.
+This is why this strategy has a low loss rate.
 In fact, in the Flieger System, you should have to bet unsuccessfully at least 15 times in order to make a loss.
 After all, the chance that you place the wrong bet is 25/37.
 The chance that this happens 15 times after each other though, is (25/37) 15, which is equal to 0.27%.
 In other words, the chance that you have a losing session is a little less than three in one thousand.

 How does the Flieger System work?

 As with several other strategies, the Flieger System also follows the technique that losing a bet leads to an increase for the next bet.
 It is therefore never intended to deviate from this betting system for optimal results.
 While it seems very similar to the Martingale System, this system focuses not on red and black, but on the dozens.
 The reason for this is that you’re pay-outs are much higher, while your chances are not significantly lowered.

 In the Flieger System, you start with a bet on one of the three dozens.
 Every time you lose, you increase the bet according to the Flieger table, and every time that you lose, you return to the starting point.
 This means that you will always end with a win.